 So in each of the groups of 100, there are 2.3.

-When a whole number or decimal number is multiplied by a positive power of 10, the value becomes larger (shifts one position) for each multiplication by 10.
+When a whole number or decimal number is multiplied by a positive power of 10, the value becomes ten times larger and the entire number shifts one position to the left for each multiplication by 10.

 • \( \times \;{10^1}\): moving one position to the left